 - Potentially improved energy, concentration and mental performance (especially after some time has passed).
 Initially the opposite might occur, but then you should notice no afternoon “energy dips” and, instead, more sustained energy.

 You can know for sure that you’re in ketosis by measuring ketones in the blood, breath or urine.
-Several options for doing this include:
+Several options for how to measure ketones include:

 - Using a blood ketone meter: These use test trips and provide precise measurements of levels of BHB ketones in your blood.
 They can be purchased online and sometimes are a bit costly, but are a reliable way to know you’re consuming the right macronutrient ratio to remain in the correct metabolic state.

-- Using a breathalyzer: These measure the ketone called acetone and don’t require strips, however they may not be as accurate as blood tests.
+- Using a breathalyzer: These measure the ketone called acetone and don’t require strips, but they may not be as accurate as blood tests.

 1. Weight Loss

 On a keto diet, carbs provide only about 5 percent of daily calories, compared to anywhere between 40–60 percent on a “standard diet.”
-Reducing carbohydrate consumption this drastically means that the majority of empty calories from highly processed foods must be eliminated from your diet, including things like white bread and rolls, pasta, rice or other grains, sugar-sweetened beverages, desserts, etc. These are the same foods that tend to cause fluctuating blood sugar levels, cravings for more carbs and sugar, low energy and contribute to overeating in general.
+Reducing carbohydrate consumption this drastically means eliminating foods like white bread and rolls, pasta, rice or other grains, sugar-sweetened beverages, desserts, etc. These are the same foods that tend to cause fluctuating blood sugar levels, cravings for more carbs and sugar, low energy and contribute to overeating in general.

 In contrast to most other diet plans, remaining in ketosis doesn’t require counting calories, measuring portions or dealing with hunger pangs for the sake of eating as little as possible.
 In fact, most people feel satisfied and energized while in ketosis and find that they can go for longer periods without the need to eat (which is why intermittent fasting is commonly practiced with a keto diet).